drkaushiksarkar/indo-ai-documentation/readme.md

 | Hybrid LSTM-GRU-Attention| 0.8733    | 0.53    | 19.45%     | 1.94          |
 | Conditional GAN          | 0.8412    | 0.56    | 18.72%     | 1.97          |

-## Contributors
-- Dr. Kaushik Sarkar
-- Naufal Prawironegoro

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The ClimateSmart Indonesia initiative was launched in 2023 with funding support from the philanthropy of the President of the UAE through the Reaching The Last Mile.
-- The distributed AI and EDGE infrastructure is developed with funding support from the Patrick J. McGovern Foundation.
-- Special thanks to KORIKA, the Ministry of Health, Indonesia and BMKG for data and strategic inputs.
-- Powered by TensorFlow, PyTorch, and MLflow

 # Create a virtual environment
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate